 Wait, so what was happening?

 Well the next morning I figured I must have dreamed the whole thing.
 But lo and behold, the money was in the wallet next to me.
-So I called to get a balance on my savings account, which was now $2,000 in debt.
+So I rang up to get a balance on my savings account, which was now $2,000 in debt.
 I figured there was a lag between what the ATM gave me and what my bank balance was, which meant that whatever I spent, I could cover it by doing a simple transfer every night between my credit account and my savings.
-I could “create” the money by doing a transfer between 1 and 3 in the morning, which is when I realized ATMs go offline.
+I could “create” the money by doing a transfer between 1 and 3 in the morning, which is when I realised ATMs go offline.

 So you just had to always stay one day ahead?

 That’s right.
 So on the first day I spent $2,000, but on the second day I transferred $4,000 to make sure my balance didn’t stay negative.
 The transfer at night would go through, then reverse one day later.
 But if you stayed ahead of that reversal by doing another one, you could trick the system into thinking you had millions.
 I later went to the bank, who told me my balance was $1 million.
 It was numbers on a screen going back and forth like yo-yos.

 So what was the first thing you spent money on?

 First I gave the missus $1,000 or so for our joint account, then shouted a few rounds behind the bar.
 Being able to make your account balance move up into the millions by the stroke of a key was a very addictive thing; I felt like a caveman discovering fire.

 Is partying like that as fun as everyone thinks?

 Yes.
 If you have imagination and money, you’re able to help people live their wildest dreams.
 It’s a super addictive fun thing to do, especially when the money literally comes from “thin air.”